awsdocs/amazon-sumerian-user-guide/doc-source/sumerian-gettingstarted.md

 ## Prerequisites<a name="sumerian-gettingstarted-prereqs"></a>

 To use the Sumerian editor, you need permission to use Sumerian APIs on your IAM user\.
 Additionally, the scene itself needs permission to call Amazon Polly\.
 You provide this permission by creating a role and an Amazon Cognito identity pool\.
-Following the instructions at  to set up both\.
+Following the instructions at [Amazon Sumerian Permissions](sumerian-permissions.md) to set up both\.

 You can use the editor in recent versions of Chrome or Firefox\.
 To view the finished scene in VR, use the latest version of Firefox\.
 For VR mode, you also need a compatible headset\.